 How to encourage cycling at schools with anti-cycling policies

-There is plenty of information available on how to promote cycling at schools that already have a positive outlook (you can learn more about this in the 'Working with the Willing' section).
+There is plenty of information available on how to promote cycling at schools that already have a positive outlook (you can learn more about this in the 'Working with the Willing' section below).
 This campaigning kit, however, is primarily to help people who are trying to change the attitudes of obstructive schools.

 Cycling allows children to travel quickly and independently through their local areas, providing not just autonomy and a learning experience, but a daily sense of achievement.
 We hope that this kit helps you work with your child (or children) to make cycling a part of their everyday life.
 Although many of the suggested actions need to be led by adults, the issue remains essentially about children, so we strongly encourage anyone using this kit to work closely with the affected child(ren) at every step of the process.